mattrussi/gitlab-com-runbooks/docs/uncategorized/upgrade-and-rollback.md

 - [ ] Ensure there is either a ~S1 / ~S2 issue or a google doc in the case that GitLab.com is unavailable
-- [ ] Page the IMOC to let them know that a rollback is about to happen
+- [ ] Page the IM to let them know that a rollback is about to happen
 ```
 /pd-moc We are initiating a rollback of GitLab.com, for more information see <Issue or doc link>
 ```